severalnines/docs/user-guide/mysql/backup.rst

 	- You can opt to use another backup directory as you wish.
 If you leave this field blank, the system will use the default backup directory specified in the *ClusterControl > Settings > General Settings > Backup*.

 * **Netcat Port**
 	- Specify the port number that will be used by ClusterControl to stream backup created on the database node.
+This port must be opened on both source and destination hosts.
 Only available if you choose *Store on Controller* in *Backup Location*.

 * **Databases**
 	- List of databases retrieved from the monitored MySQL servers.
 Default is 'All Databases'.